uiuc-sst/PTgen/README.md

 If you encounter errors and fix them, save time by starting `run.sh` partway through: change `startstage` to one past the last successfully completed stage.

+# How to run prebuilt tests

+`cd test/ws15` (or any other test directory).

+`../../run.sh settings-foo`

+The settings file in each of these tests includes a `$DATA_URL` for downloading the test's data, which is too unwieldy to store on github.